maccody/KanaChordPlus/hardware/README.md

 Start at one end of the enclosure and insert a key switch through the hole of the keyplate into the socket of the PCB.
 Place a finger against the key socket, on the bottom side of the PCB, to support key switch insertion.
 Having a keycap on the switch will make it easier to press the switch in.
 Once the switch is inserted, go to the opposite end and insert another key switch as before.
 Doing this will stablize the PCB position for inserting the rest of the key switches.
 Working from the ends towards the center of the enclosure, plug in more keys until all eighteen switched are plugged in.

 Now insert the left keypad PCB into the left keyboard enclosure.
-As with the right keypad, align the key socket with the holes in the integral keyplate.
-Insert the key switches, again working from both end of the enclosure to the center.
+As with the right keypad, align the key sockets with the holes in the integral keyplate.
+Insert the key switches, again working from both ends of the enclosure to the center.
 Once all of the key switches are inserted, slide the left keyboard enclosure onto the other side of the keyboard bracket.
 While doing this, fold up the male keyboard connector to clear the bracket and then plug it into the female keyboard connector.

 After completing these steps the keyboard assembly show look as shown in the picture below.